Director of GIC

 (Global Innovation Center,

-The importance of industry-academia-government collaborations is commonly recognized in the world as a matter to create new technologies and new industries from our country and the world.
+The importance of industry-academia-government collaborations is commonly recognized in the world as a matter of creating new technologies and new industries for our country and the world.
 When we look back at the history of science and technology, the technology supported by academia being genuine, is the only such technology that can survive.
 Also, the fundamental science developed during the creation process of new technology is not only the common asset of humans but also contribute greatly to human resources, etc. Therefore, there is great expectation that successfully constructing the industry-academia-government collaboration mechanism will create the necessary technology for the next generation of new industries.

 In cooperation with the Academic Research and Industrial Collaboration Management Office, which is the center for research and industry-academia-government collaboration promotion support, and also in unified coordination with entrepreneurship education that Kyushu University is promoting, the GIC aims to position itself as the center for the creation of venture businesses and new industries together with all of you.
 With your cooperation and guidance, each and every member pledges to be always devoted toward our combined future endeavors.
 Thank you very much for your continued support.